Fusion-Power-Plant-Framework/bluemira/documentation/source/components.rst

 - :py:class:`bluemira.components.base.MagneticComponent` defines the magnetic parts of a reactor, such as poloidal or toroidal field coils.
 These have a shape and material and additionally define a conductor to provide the current-carrying filament.
-- :py:class:`bluemira.components.base.GroupingComponent` allows other types of component to be grouped together into super-structures.
-For example, a blanket first wall, breeding zone, manifold, and back supporting structure may be grouped into a blanket system.
-As these objects are not physical, they do not have a corresponding shape or material composition.